daylay92/shopping_basket/README.md

-# Technical assignment back end engineer II
+# Technical assignment back-end engineer

 You’re working on an online shopping platform.
 The sales team wants to know which items were added to a basket, but removed before checkout.
 We will use this data later for targeted discounts.